 Bring a warm layer to wear on the plane or use as a makeshift pillow.
 Some airlines actually charge for this, and frankly, paying to rent an airline pillow or blanket is a low-blow.

-While payphones are increasingly a thing of the the past, they do still exist, in airports and terminals.
+While payphones are mostly a thing of the the past, they do still exist, in airports and terminals.
 But who has coins to insert?

 Beware of using your credit card to make calls!
 It may seem super convenient, but it comes with a price.
 I did it once and it was a $150 mistake for a 10-minute call.